arokem/model_mc/README.md

-## Benamitay
+## Model MC

-This is an attempt to approximate the algorithm described here:
+This is an attempt to approximate and build upon the algorithm described here:

 http://www.ncbi.nlm.nih.gov/pubmed/22183784